José Pedro Montero: Early life

-Montero was born in Asunción, in a neighborhood called Villa Aurelia, southeast of the Recoleta, on 1 August 1878.
+José Pedro Montero Candia was born in Asunción, at the home of Spanish and Italian immigrants in a neighborhood called Villa Aurelia, southeast of the Recoleta, on 1 August 1878.
 He married Andrea Campos Cervera, and studied in the Colegio Nacional de la Capital (Capital's National School) with his friend Pastor Ibáñez.

-He finished school in 1896, then moved to Buenos Aires, Argentina, where he studied medicine and became a pediatrician.
+He finished school in 1896, then moved to Buenos Aires, Argentina, where he studied medicine and became a paediatrician.
 He graduated in 1904 from the Faculty of Medicine of the UBA University of Buenos Aires, that same year he presented a thesis about "The proof of the chloride".

 Medical career

 Back in Paraguay, he became director of the Hospital de Clínicas, and a substitute professor of Pediatrics.
 In 1901, he was appointed Paraguay's delegate in the Pan-American Congress in Buenos Aires.
 In 1906, he served as Paraguay's delegate to the fourth Medical Congress in Montevideo, Uruguay.
 From 1905 to 1908 he received a scholarship from the Faculty of Medicine and taught at the same institution.
 After the events of July 2, 1908, he became active in politics.
 He later became a member of the Educational Superior Council and Director of Public Assistance.
 He founded the maternity services, drugstore, chemical, bacteriological, and urgency services.
 In 1910, he obtained a position as a member of the Parliament, but after Manuel Gondra was overthrown he left the country.

-In 1911, after the renouncing of President Gondra, Montero went to Argentina and was an active member of the movement organized by the Partido Liberal Radical (Radical Liberal Party) in 1912.
+In Argentina he was an active member of a movement organized by the Partido Liberal Radical (Radical Liberal Party) in 1912.
 Later in the same year, he was part of the Revolutionary Committee of Pilar.
 He died on 7 June 1927 and by municipal disposition No. 1766 from June 23 of the same year, the old avenue of the hospital was named after him.